samlroberts/VacationVault/README.md

    cp .env.example .env
    ```
    Don't forget to generate an auth secret.
 See `.env.example` for details.
+4. Run `npm run db:push` to initialize the database
-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    ```